Elementary

 4th Grade

-The 4th grade is a significant “learning” year not just in academics but also personal growth, a relationship with God, and each other.
-Every subject area in the 4th grade is studied with a Christian Worldview.
+The 4th grade is a significant “learning” year, in academic personal growth as well as academics.
+Students learn more about cultivating a relationship with God, and each other.
+Every subject area in the 4th grade is studied with a Christian worldview.

-We learn all of the books of the Bible and how each book tell us about God’s plan.
-We personalize God’s Word and learn how to apply it in our lives.
-Students learn how to hide God’s Word in their hearts by learning weekly Bible scriptures and the entire chapter of Isaiah 53.
-We learn to pray for others, our country, and the world.
+Students learn all of the books of the Bible and how each book reveals about God’s plan.
+Each students learns to personalize God’s Word and apply it in their lives.
+They learn to hide God’s Word in their hearts by learning weekly Bible scriptures and the entire chapter of Isaiah 53.
+Prayer for others, our country, and the world occurs daily.
 It is an exciting year of spiritual growth!

 One highlight from the 4th grade are the Washington state PowerPoint presentations created by each student.
-We dissect the United States, learning all about the regions and each state the first half of the year.
+We explore the United States, learning all about the regions and each state the first half of the year.
 The second semester focuses on studying Washington State.
-The year ends with each student creating a 15-20 slide PowerPoint on Washington State with a city given to highlight.
+The year ends with each student creating a 15-20 slide PowerPoint on Washington State.
 The field trip to the state capital during the spring puts meaning to all that has been learned.

 4th graders learn what it is like to be a responsible learner and how to take challenges and turn them into victories.